Best Cold Weather Extension Cord For Winter Flexibility

 Headquartered in Carrollton, GA, Southwire Company is impressive:

-Similar to the reviewer above, we have an electric TORO ‘Power Shovel’ that’s used specifically to clear snow on the deck.
-Actually, Mrs. J works the deck, while I use a real snow blower to do the other cleanup.
+Like the reviewer above, I have an electric TORO ‘Power Shovel’ that we use only to clear snow on the deck.
+Mrs. J works the deck while I use a ‘real snow blower’ for the other cleanup.
 Here’s a photo after one particular snowfall (a bit much for the power shovel !).

-The extension cord that we had been using for the electric TORO for deck snow removal would immediately get brittle and stiff.
-Good luck trying to wind it up afterwards… A pain in the @$$.
-That is until buying one of the aforementioned cold weather extension cords!
+The extension cord we used for the electric TORO for deck snow removal would immediately become brittle and stiff.
+Good luck trying to wind it up afterward—it was a pain in the @$$.
+That is, until we bought one of the cold weather extension cords!

 Cold weather extension cord for the Toro Power Shovel to remove snow off the deck.